Hong Kong Athletes Fund (HKAF)

 The following notes are useful for applicants applying the Hong Kong Athletes Fund.
 Please read carefully.

-- There will be no restriction placed on the area of study.
+- There will be no restriction placed on the area of study for application.

 - Applicants are required to submit their application prior to commencement of the course.
 All approved grants will be released based on a pro-rata basis subject to the date of course commencement.

-- For successful applications, reimbursement will be paid by instalments twice a year upon receipt of official tuition fee receipt and proof of satisfactory completion of the previous term of study (i.e. courses are completed with a passing grade).
+- Approved HKAF grant will be reimbursed by instalments twice a year upon receipt of official tuition fee receipt and proof of satisfactory completion of the previous term of study (i.e. courses are completed with a passing grade).

 - The personal data provided by means of this application form will be used by the Hong Kong Sports Institute or other relevant organizations, such as the Student Financial Assistance Agency, for the purpose of verification and processing of applications only.

 - Subject to exemptions under the Personal Data (Privacy) Ordinance, applicants have the right of access and correction with respect to his/her personal data.